 ■ The price of vintage and antique goods always reflects the market value of an item’s age, condition, and availability.
 The more limited an item is, and the fewer available for purchase on the market, the more expensive the item will be

 ■ A brick-and-mortar store that sells items that have been donated by individuals, groups, and businesses.
 Items can be new and used.
 If used, secondhand items will have varying levels of wear.
-Degree of wear will determine price
+Degree of wear determines price.
+The lowest prices are found in extremely worn items, such as a lamp that needs rewiring or a shirt missing buttons

 ■ Thrift stores are run by nonprofit organizations that sell items donated to them at low prices.
 The goal is not to make a profit but to generate funds to carry out the organization's charitable mission.
 Proceeds from sales are used for such altruistic causes as feeding or sheltering the homeless, providing school supplies for the poor, or educational labor training programs